Bombing of Hamburg in World War II: Political and military pressure

 Opinion on targeting steadily shifted as the war progressed, and by November 1940, the view was developing that the civilian population of Germany was a legitimate target in "total war".
 By June 1941, RAF thinking had been reversed from seeing any civilian casualties as collateral damage when attacking a military target, to deliberately targeting civilians in an attempt to destroy their morale.
 This was expected to reduce industrial production and therefore hinder the German war effort.
-The target was no longer factories, but the people who worked in them and lived in the surrounding area.
+The target was no longer factories, but the people who worked in them and their homes in the surrounding area.
 This became known as "area bombing".
 This change was not driven by the inaccuracy of bombing at this stage, but by studying which aspects of the German Blitz on Britain had had most effect.
+Factories had been seen to be relatively difficult to destroy, but workers needed somewhere to live, and their housing was much more easily made unusable.
+The absenteeism of de-housed workers was considered to have a bigger effect on industrial production than the level of damage that could be caused, with the same effort, to the factories in which they worked.

 Air Marshal Arthur "Bomber" Harris had taken charge of the RAF Bomber Command in February 1942.
 In the same month, the USAAF 8th Bomber Command set up a headquarters in the United Kingdom ready for the deployment of American units to Britain.
 Roosevelt was optimistic that bombing had war-winning potential, despite his appeal to Hitler in September 1939 to avoid bombing civilians.
 Winston Churchill was similarly enthusiastic to bomb Germany.
 This gave both air forces the political support to deal, at this stage, with criticism of their ineffectiveness.